ManticoreGamesInc/platform-documentation/src/api/quaternion.md

 local rotatedVector = rotate90Degrees * Vector3.FORWARD
 -- rotatedVector is now equal to Vector3.RIGHT, because it has been rotated 90 degrees

--- You can also invert a quaternian using the minus-sign.
+-- You can also invert a quaternion using the minus-sign.
 Note that this is NOT the same -- as inverting the components.
 This produces a reversed rotation instead.
 -- This example rotates a vector by 90 degrees, and then back, leaving it unchanged. local forwardVector = rotate90Degrees * -rotate90Degrees * Vector3.FORWARD